-La Mosca have received significant buzz across Western Canada, attracting large and enthusiastic audiences.
+La Mosca have received significant buzz across Canada, attracting large and enthusiastic audiences.

 They debuted in 2016, supporting Miles Electric Band at Arts Commons in Calgary.

 Since seizing that opportunity, La Mosca has been catapulted to the forefront of an (again)

 They are now consistently invited to play for ever-larger, more enthusiastic, and more diverse audiences.

 Whether for corporate events, late-night club shows, theatrical galas, institutional functions or private parties,

 large or small, they never fail to entertain and get the party on edge.
 They’ve recently been summoned to rock out

 Calgary’s Canada Day celebration at Fort Calgary last year and have had numerous invitations to perform